-Why do we need to rethink teaching and learning INSET days and how do we promote teacher professional development?
+Rethinking teaching and learning INSET days to promote better teacher professional development.

 It is high time to reimagine what has been accepted in education for far too long.
 This especially includes the beloved Inset Days or service training days...

 Usually fixed term dates in the school calendar, Inset days are scarcely held opportunities for school staff to “engage in professional development”.
 However, ironically, the structure and format of these “learning opportunities” for teachers seem to be a shining example of what not to do in the classroom.
 The PowerPoint presentations are outdated, the session is mostly made up of lecturing with little to no time built in for collaboration or meaningful conversations, and the allowance for processing and planning time is limited at best.

 In recent times, there has been a shift in school to school support.
 This type of teacher training can be effective as the solutions are often coming from institutions in similar positions.
 However, each individual school has its own individual needs, it's not a one size fits all.
 Academy schools and community and voluntary-controlled schools typically deliver staff training on fixed days within their term dates calendar.
 Whether it be in the Autumn term, spring term or summer term, the distribution of INSET is typically scheduled at the beginning of term.
 This humorous post by Sarah Mullin provides an honest appraisal on the realities of an Inset day and walks you through a new avenue for teachers to develop their classroom practice.